 Our standard images come with a key set of the most popular packages pre-installed.
 For example all our images have the distribution versions of Apache2, and Php/Python/Perl installed.

-MySQL and Dovecot are included in the base image, but not enabled by default.
+MySQL and Dovecot are included in the base image, but may not be enabled by default.
 If you needed any help starting those applications up, just let us know on your order or in a support ticket and we can take care of that for you.

 The recommended way to manage which packages are installed, is to use the the apt package management suite.
 However it is always possible to setup and use the method you prefer separately.
 In CentOS systems we also pre-install the yum package manager.

-You can generate a similar list of installed packages on your own server.
+You can generate a list of installed packages on your own server.
 For example on CentOS run 'rpm -qa | sort'.
 Or on Debian/Ubuntu run 'dpkg --get-selections | sort'.

 By default, the VPS kernel lives on the host server 'outside' your VPS.
 So you will not see the binary files on your VPS.
 The kernels RimuHosting use do not have modules enabled.
 This improves security, and makes it easier to upgrade when newer kernels come out.